-It turns out, another mom in the area had been feeling like me, isolated, a little lonely and perplexed at this new role of motherhood, and so decided to take matters into her own hands and started a local mom’s group.
-If I recall correctly she formed an online group through Yahoo so that everyone could chat and arrange events easily in that forum, but she spread the news of the group simply by word of mouth.
+It turns out, another mom in the area had been feeling like me — isolated, a little lonely and perplexed at this new role of motherhood — and had decided to take matters into her own hands and started a local mom’s group.
+If I recall correctly, she formed the group online so that everyone could chat and arrange events easily in that forum, but she spread the news of the group simply by word of mouth.
 I think she even passed out flyers?
-Now, we don’t live in a small town; it’s actually a rather large city and the fact that this courageous mom didn’t let the idea of getting to know complete strangers daunt her was quite miraculous to me, so I had to learn more.
+Now, we don’t live in a small town; it’s actually a rather large city, and the fact that this courageous mom didn’t let the idea of getting to know complete strangers daunt her was quite miraculous to me, so I had to learn more.
 Turns out the group was still fairly new and growing, and was proudly accepting new members.
 I believe I was member #50, and 7 years later the group has hundreds of members.

 It’s been 7 years since I joined that mom’s group and I can honestly and wholeheartedly say that many of those women I met in those first few months are some of my closest and dearest friends.
 Out of the hundreds, several of us have made more intimate connections and built smaller groups that still see each other on a regular basis.
-There’s a group of 5 of us that make it a point to get together on a monthly basis without the kids so we can talk and actually listen.
-Last week I brought fresh peach pie to our monthly get together and we almost ate the entire thing.
-We laughed and cried until almost midnight, even though one of us (me is 36 weeks pregnant) and the other just had a baby 3 weeks ago.
+There’s a group of five of us that make it a point to get together on a monthly basis without the kids so we can talk and actually listen.
+Last week, I brought fresh peach pie to our monthly get together and we almost ate the entire thing.
+We laughed and cried until almost midnight, even though one of us (me) is 36 weeks pregnant and another just had a baby three weeks ago.

 So while many decisions you’ll face as a new mom are hard and daunting and stressful to make, there is one I can assure you is easy.
 Get out there, don’t be shy, meet someone new, join a mom’s group, start a mom’s group, build friendships.
 Because those friendships will mean everything to you during each stage of motherhood.
 I can promise you that.